And there is more news:

 Tiny Library x The Baby Project

-Over Tiny Library.
+About Tiny Library.
 Rent, rise, return.

 Tiny Library is a circular platform for baby products from various brands including Stokke, Medela, BabyBjörn, Easywalker and from May 2021 also Bugaboo, TummyTub and BabypPlanet.
-The company sets up partnerships with brands that share the same sustainable mission, in order to make the baby market circular with them.
+The company sets up partnerships with brands that have the same sustainable mission, to make the baby market circular with them.
 Tiny Library does this by transforming purchasing processes into subscriptions where products can be reused, repaired, recycled and redistributed.
 In this way, the brand takes away the concerns of young parents and contributes to a better world for our babies.

 Note for editors